yehia67/documentation/blueprints/0.1/tangle-data-storage/architecture.md

 # Application architecture

-**The Tangle data storage application consists of two parts: A graphical user interface (GUI), written in React and a back-end API, written in NodeJS.**
+**The Tangle data storage application consists of two parts: a graphical user interface (GUI), written in React and a back-end API, written in NodeJS.**

 This application consists of the following: